 I’ve considered buying a GTI many times over the years.
 Being a TDI enthusiast, it was difficult for me to give up three things that couldn’t be had with the GTI: 1) Over 40-mpg, 2) 600+ miles between fill-ups, and 3) Satisfying low-end torque, which is great for jetting along city streets.
 Number 1 and #2 will never happen in a GTI, but the 3rd Generation 2.0T found in the GTI sure has made #3 a reality, dramatically-so after a tune.
 That and the fact that the GTI is nicely equipped and reasonably priced had led me to consider jumping ship from the TDI.
 “Dieselgate” pushed me over the edge.
 I’ve written two articles to express my thoughts and plan for dealing with the scandal.
 Here is my first article, my thoughts upon initial discovery of the debacle.
-I’ve shared my second article below.
+I’ve shared my second article below (in maroon).
 You could say that it is an “origin story” of sorts for my return to gasoline-powered Volkswagens.
 See for yourself:

 Finally, after nine months of waiting, Volkswagen and the courts had put forth a preliminary plan to respond to Dieselgate.
 Rumors of either buybacks or a “fix” had circulated TDIClub.com and many other automotive discussion forums ever since the scandal broke.
 Nine months was a long time to wait.
 It’s nice to finally have some answers, even if they are still subject to some change as details are solidified.
 I’ll not present the details of the settlement since there are plenty of other places to read about them.
 VWCourtSettlement.com is a great start.
 The image to the right shows that I currently have two options: Allow VW to buyback my cars or allow VW to “fix” them.
 There’s a third option, too, which is to do absolutely nothing and not participate in the settlement in any way.
 Some people will make that choice.